 - The fairy town, Alsedo, has a similar name to that's game only town, Aseldo.

 - Difficulty By Region: In the Japanese version, dying simply warps you to the last inn and charges you the normal inn fee, making death an effective means of backtracking.
-In the American version, death takes you to a Game Over screen.
+In the English version, death takes you to a Game Over screen.
 (Dynastic Hero is based on the Japanese version.)

 - Door To Before: Every town (except for Alsedo) has an unlockable door leading back to the Purapril Castle.